 To knit this wide stripe baby blanket from Cascade Yarns, you’ll need to know how to cast on and how to bind off.
 Aside from that it’s garter stitch knitting all day.
 There are no increases or decreases, and no complicated knitting stitches.

-This garter stitch blanket pattern uses two strands of yarn held together of this acrylic blend sport weight yarn.
+This garter stitch blanket pattern uses two color strands of yarn held together of this acrylic blend sport weight yarn.
 It’s called double stranded knitting.

 Like this idea?
 This Arabesque Knit Cowl pattern (Free!) uses the same double stranded knitting technique.
 Give it a try.